DanRHowarth/Artificial-Intelligence-Cloud-and-Edge-Implementations/README.md

 # Artificial-Intelligence-Cloud-and-Edge-Implementations

-Respository of notebooks for the Unviersity of Oxford course 'Artificial Intelligence: Cloud and Edge Implementations
+Respository of notebooks for the Unviersity of Oxford course 'Artificial Intelligence: Cloud and Edge Implementations'

 Notebooks are focussed on key python libraries for data science: